 To address a common misconception, brand storytelling is so much more than the history of a business or company.
 Brand storytelling addresses the facts and feelings about and created by your brand.
 In short, it tells the reader who you are and why you do what you’re doing.

 One important fact to remember is that your brand story is not one static object; it’s not just a blog post, white paper, or article – it’s all the content that expresses the messages and feelings associated with your brand.
-This includes both content created by your team, as well as the user generated content provided by your prospects and customers.
+This includes both content created by your team, as well as the user-generated content provided by your prospects and customers.

 How is brand storytelling different from traditional marketing?

-One of the biggest obstacles B2B marketers face, is determining the difference between storytelling and traditional marketing practices.
-Typically, marketing and advertising content is intended to help make a sale while, your brand story is meant to make a connection with prospects and customers.
+One of the biggest obstacles B2B marketers face is determining the difference between storytelling and traditional marketing practices.
+Typically, marketing and advertising content is intended to help make a sale while your brand story is meant to make a connection with prospects and customers.

-Why is storytelling so important?
+Why is your B2B brand story so important?

 It helps you stand out in the crowded content landscape.